lennyleadership/zhichang/content/docs/01 Interview Experience/26 CRL Env Chemist/03 Interview Preparation/02_Questions for them.md

 toc: true
 ---

-Is it a new position?
+* Is it a new position?
 Was there a chemist before?

-What is the branch mission?
+* What is the branch mission?

-My understanding of the rule:
+* Confirm my understanding of the rule:

 1) proactively improve chemistry processes